solinium/r-a-d.io-cli/README.md

 # **a lightweight cli client for [r/a/dio](https://r-a-d.io)**

-written in python 3.5.3 using r/a/dio's json 'api'
+written in python 3.5 using r/a/dio's json 'api'

 only tested on linux, osx should work

-**currently work-in-progress**
+**currently work-in-progress, not functioning**